mtvbrianking/multi-auth/readme.md

 Default guard is named: `admin` be sure to use a name that suits your needs.
 This command will scaffold configurations, controllers, middleware, migrations, models, routes, and views; to get you started.

-See a list of files created, or affected the [files.md](https://github.com/mtvbrianking/multi-auth/blob/master/files.md)
+See a list of files created, or affected at [files.md](https://github.com/mtvbrianking/multi-auth/blob/master/files.md)

 ### Run Database Migrations
 `$ php artisan migrate`

-### Testing...
+### Usage
 `http://127.0.0.1:8000/{guard}`

 ### Extras:
-**Check Routes:** `php artisan route:list`
+**Check routes:** to find out which new routes have been created for your guard `php artisan route:list`

 <hr/>

 I Need help!
 ---
-Feel free to open an issue on [Github](https://github.com/mtvbrianking/multi-auth/issues/new).
+Feel free to [open an issue on Github](https://github.com/mtvbrianking/multi-auth/issues/new).
 Please be as specific as possible if you want to get help.

 Reporting bugs
 --
-If you've stumbled across a bug, please help us out by reporting the bug you have found by leaving as much information about the bug as possible, e.g.
+If you've stumbled across a bug, please help us out by leaving as much information about the bug as possible, e.g.
 - Steps to reproduce
 - Expected result
 - Actual result